BlackBeard085/x1console/README.md

 ```bash
 mkdir -p .config/solana && cd .config/solana
 ```
 Then one by one copy all your wallets over to your local machine.
 Once all wallets are copied navigate to x1console directory, start the console and run the Install, Start X1 and Pinger from the other menu.
+This won't start your validator locally.

    When launched through the other menu option 4, you will be displayed your stake and vote wallets and their corresponding withdraw authority wallet.